catseye/SixtyPical/README.md

 ### Low level

-Many of SixtyPical's primitive instructions resemble those of the 6502 CPU — in fact it is intended to be compiled to 6502 machine code — but along with these instructions are constructs which ease structuring and analyzing the code.

-However, SixtyPical also does provide some "higher-level" operations based on common 8-bit machine-language programming idioms, including
+Many of SixtyPical's primitive instructions resemble those of the [MOS Technology 6502][] — it is in fact intended to be compiled to 6502 machine code.
+However, it also does provide some "higher-level" operations based on common 8-bit machine-language programming idioms, including

 *   copying values from one register to another (via a third register when